nwtsmnt/Encrypted-file-drop/frontend/README.md

-# Encrypt and Go — Frontend Demo
+# encrypt&Go — Frontend Demo

-A polished, client-side web interface for secure file encryption and decryption.
+A beautiful, client-side web interface for secure file encryption and decryption.
 Files are encrypted in the browser using AES-256-GCM, and keys never leave your device.

 ## Features